ochocinco0601/Bus_olly/Event Management - Strategic value of Informational Events.md

 2. **Route or suppress based on purpose**, not just severity (e.g., suppress in dashboards but retain in timelines).
 3. **Use ITSI correlation searches** that filter or leverage these events intentionally rather than ignoring them by default.

+While selectively retaining informational events can increase storage requirements by approximately 15%, tagging and routing strategies can mitigate storage overhead by prioritizing retention based on defined business and operational value.

 ---

 ## Conclusion